 Since we are smaller, we have more options.
 We can adapt to provide as safe of an environment as possible, while still being able to provide personalized instruction.
 Our student desks will be separated by distance and not just by plexiglass.
 We will be able keep different classrooms separated during the day to minimize exposure, and the fact that we have a small number of different families is a positive also.

-SMALLER IS BETTER also because we will be able to provide MAP testing to our students within the first two weeks of school so that we can start addressing any academic slide that might have happened.
+SMALLER IS BETTER also because we will be able to provide MAP testing to our students within the first FOUR weeks of school so that we can start addressing any academic slide that might have happened.

 SMALLER IS BETTER if we have to go back to online teaching this fall.
 Last spring, our teachers spent 4-5 hours PER DAY, EVERY DAY teaching via Zoom to ALL of our students.
 Our pledge is that we will provide instruction in real-time, with real classes and with real teachers every day, whether it is Face-to-Face or online.
 We can make this pledge because SMALLER IS BETTER.